Race and ethnicity in the United States census: 1900 census

 During 1900, the "Color or Race" question was slightly modified, removing the term "Mulatto".
 Also, there was an inclusion of an "Indian Population Schedule" in which "enumerators were instructed to use a special expanded questionnaire for American Indians living on reservations or in family groups off of reservations."
 This expanded version included the question "Fraction of person's lineage that is white."

 20th century

 1910 census

 The 1910 census was similar to that of 1900, but it included a reinsertion of "Mulatto" and a question about the "mother tongue" of foreign-born individuals and individuals with foreign-born parents.
 "Ot" was also added to signify "other races", with space for a race to be written in.
 This decade's version of the Indian Population Schedule featured questions asking the individual's proportion of white, black, or American Indian lineage.

 1920 census

-The 1920 census questionnaire was similar to 1910, but excluded a separate schedule for Indigenous Americas.
-"Hin", "Kor", and "Fil" were also added to the "Color or Race" question, signifying Hindustani (South Asia Indian), Korean, and Filipino, respectively.
+The 1920 census questionnaire was similar to 1910, but excluded a separate schedule for American Indians.
+"Hin", "Kor", and "Fil" were also added to the "Color or Race" question, signifying Hindu (Asian Indian), Korean, and Filipino, respectively.